Rafael Nadal flies into third round of French Open

 The 2015 French Open Champion pushed past Rome quarter-finalist Dominik Koepfer 6-3 6-2 3-6 6-1 to secure his place in the third round.

-Wawrinka didn't make life easy for himself, hitting 52 unforced errors, however prayed on his opponent's inability to hit winners past him.
+Wawrinka did not make life easy for himself, hitting 52 unforced errors, however prayed on his opponent's inability to hit winners past him.

-The Swiss player will now face either Yoshihito Nishioka or the French wild card Hugo Gaston next.
+The Swiss player will now face the French wild card Hugo Gaston next.

 On Court 7, American Sebastian Korda, the world No 213, stunned his compatriot John Isner 6-4 6-4 2-6 6-4 to advance in the tournament.